ameijin/quicketl/docs/development/contributing.md

-# Contributing to ETLX
+# Contributing to QuickETL

-Thank you for your interest in contributing to ETLX!
+Thank you for your interest in contributing to QuickETL!
 This guide will help you get started.

 ## Getting Started